Lawrencefusen/learngit/readme.txt

 Git branch use fast forward test.

-Creating a new branch is quick in 2018/4/12
+Creating a new branch is quick & simple in 2018/4/12